Cloud Teleport: Building access plugins for Gravitational

 Technically, Teleport uses a replacement of SSH to access different machines in the cluster and integrates with the company’s LDAP / SSO / identity management system.
 That helps to isolate critical infrastructure and enforce both two-factor authentication when using SSH and Kubernetes and Github org permissions.

-Recently, Gravitational started to migrate from the REST API to gRPC for more transparent and easier communications between these layers and systems and API calls organization.
+Recently, Teleport started to migrate from the REST API to gRPC for more transparent and easier communications between these layers and systems and API calls organization.
 Martians with some hands-on experience in gRPC were happy to use this stack again to organize a prompt synchronization for plugins permissions workflow. gRPC is several times faster when sending and receiving data to compare with REST and perfect in data serialization.
 These gRPC framework advantages were also instrumental in plugins design as their most critical part includes a listener for events stream to get notifications about new access request creation.

-In collaboration with Gravitational, the Evil Martians team designed, built, and assisted in releasing five integrations for Teleport, helping the startup team improve some backend issues in parallel.
+In collaboration with the company, the Evil Martians team designed, built, and assisted in releasing five integrations for Teleport, helping the startup team improve some backend issues in parallel.
 We also created the detailed documentation that allowed customers to start building on top of the integrations even before they were officially released.

-It is also worth noting individually the great support from the Gravitational team and the pleasure to work with a customer who shares the same vision of open-core approach in business and brilliant engineering culture that empowers us to complete the project in a short time.
+It is also worth noting individually the great support from the Teleport team and the pleasure to work with a customer who shares the same vision of open-core approach in business and brilliant engineering culture that empowers us to complete the project in a short time.

-We initiated to shape the overall integration ecosystem for Teleport to allow hundreds of current and potential Gravitational customers to tweak their Teleport-based access request systems to adapt them to specific security, compliance, and business requirements.
+We initiated to shape the overall integration ecosystem for Teleport to allow hundreds of current and potential customers to tweak their Teleport-based access request systems to adapt them to specific security, compliance, and business requirements.

 If you provide professional software products for software or DevOps engineers or have the same vision of commercial open source or “Open Core” products, give Martians a ping to help you with open source development from our top guns.